 AHF’s new ad, which starts appearing December 11th in newspapers and magazines in five markets nationwide, quotes 17 respected sources—physicians & researchers, long-time AIDS activists and journalists—who have raised questions or concerns about PrEP at some time over the past four years.

-LOS ANGELES (December 11, 2014) Starting Thursday, (AHF) will expand its national ad campaign urging caution about the use of HIV/AIDS medication by uninfected individuals as a form of pre-exposure prophylaxis (PrEP) to prevent possible HIV transmission.
+LOS ANGELES (December 11, 2014) Starting Thursday, AIDS Healthcare Foundation (AHF) will expand its national ad campaign urging caution about the use of Gilead’s HIV/AIDS medication Truvada by uninfected individuals as a form of pre-exposure prophylaxis (PrEP) to prevent possible HIV transmission.

-AHF’s newest advocacy ad headlined “” follows the organization’s earlier “?” ad, which challenged the wisdom of the Centers for Disease Control’s recommendation that 500,000 men-who-have-sex-with-men and other high-risk individuals go on PrEP.
+AHF’s newest advocacy ad headlined “What Consensus on PrEP?” follows the organization’s earlier “CDC: What if you’re Wrong on PrEP?” ad, which challenged the wisdom of the Centers for Disease Control’s recommendation that 500,000 men-who-have-sex-with-men and other high-risk individuals go on PrEP.
 AHF launched its current PrEP awareness campaign after examining PrEP study data and came to the realization that the data from nearly all official PrEP studies simply do not support such large-scale, community-wide deployment of PrEP.
 The primary reason was medication adherence: even in carefully monitored clinical trials demonstrating the drug’s clinical efficacy, many PrEP study participants simply did NOT take the medication every day as prescribed.

 “Despite the fact that CDC and a number of other agencies, ASOs and activists have fully jumped on the PrEP bandwagon, if one looks carefully, there really appears to be no clear-cut consensus that overwhelmingly favors widespread use of PrEP,” said Michael Weinstein, President of AIDS Healthcare Foundation.
 “For one, the paucity of prescriptions written for Truvada for PrEP to date suggests there is certainly no consensus among medical providers that PrEP is a panacea for prevention.
 And, as the comments and facts cited in our current ad indicate, many respected sources—including physicians and researchers, long-time AIDS activists as well as some journalists—have shown that they understand that PrEP is a more complicated HIV prevention strategy with some significant drawbacks.
 As Dr. Mitchell Katz, Director of Los Angeles County’s Department of Health Services and a former San Francisco public health official, told the Los Angeles Times just last week, PrEP ‘…is a very useful intervention for a very small percentage of people…I don’t think it’s for everyone.’ “